 The bulk of your residency time is spent on the four general surgery services at Morristown Medical Center, where vascular and endovascular, general, laparoscopic, oncologic, plastic, pediatric, thoracic, and urologic surgery are all practiced.
 You also spend four weeks of rotation at University Hospital in Newark on the liver transplant and hepatic surgery service.
 In addition, we provide rotation opportunities through some of the local major private practice offices, along with a pediatric surgery rotation and an elective period.

 We provide a rich surgical training experience for residents in the preliminary track.
-Those who have entered the fields of ophthalmology and radiology, as well as residents destined for careers in urology, orthopedics and otolaryngology may spend one or two years in this track.
+Those who have entered the fields of ophthalmology, anesthesiology, radiology, as well as residents destined for careers in urology, orthopedics and otolaryngology. may spend one or two years in this track.

-Surgical teaching conferences are dedicated to your education and are provided each week in addition to the clinical conferences in oncology, gastroenterology and vascular disease that have interdepartmental participation.
+Surgical teaching conferences are dedicated to your education and are provided each week in addition to monthly clinical conferences in oncology, gastroenterology and vascular disease.

 - Vascular Conference:

 - Monthly Vascular Surgery Conference dedicated to discussion, diagnosis and indications for therapy and new endovascular procedures.